The Hypocrisy of Christians Who Attack the Prophet hood of Muhammad (peace be upon him)

 Bassam Zawadi

-Many of the arguments that they present are emotional, thus they commit the fallacy of appeal to emotion.
-They argue about things that they don't like about Islamic law and claim that the Prophet made up these laws and that these laws are immoral.
-They reject these laws (e.g. cutting the hand of the thief, killing of apostates, permissibility of a man marrying more than one wife, etc.) because they don't agree with them or understand them (even though these laws could be found in their Bible).
-It is like me rejecting Christianity because I simply don't like the idea of someone dying for my sins.
-Christians would then argue back that this is appeal to emotion, however why do they go and commit this fallacy against us Muslims and not allow it against themselves?
+Many of the arguments that they present are emotional; thus, they commit the fallacy of appeal to emotion.
+They argue about things that they don’t like regarding Islamic Law, and they claim that the Prophet (peace be upon him) instituted these “immoral laws.”
+They reject these laws (e.g., cutting the hand of the thief, the killing of apostates, the permissibility of a man marrying more than one wife, etc.) because they don’t agree with them or understand them (even though these laws could be found in their Bible).
+It is like me rejecting Christianity because I simply don’t like the idea of someone dying for my sins.
+Christians would then argue that I am committing the appeal to emotion fallacy.
+However, why do they go and commit this fallacy against Islam and not allow it when it is used against them?

-In conclusion, Christians are hypocrites for supposedly rejecting Islam for reasons that do not exist in the religion, but exist in their own religion.
+In conclusion, Christians are hypocrites for supposedly rejecting Islam for reasons that do not exist in the religion but exist in their own religion.

-Return to General Articles on Chrisitianity
+Return to General Articles on Christianity

 Return to Homepage